nattyhawkins/scraper/README.md

 # Poolsuite Track History
-This is a solo project I have been working on since completing the GA SEI course.
-It aims to allow the user to stream music from Poolsuite.net via a headless browser, controlling the music station programmatically, whilst keeping a record of the users track history which can then be shared via email.
+This is a solo project I have been working on since completing the GA course.
+After It aims to allow the user to stream music from Poolsuite.net via a headless browser, controlling the music station programmatically, whilst keeping a record of the users track history which can then be shared via email.
 The key focus points were:

 - Getting to grips with Selenium by following the docs
 - Following the page object design pattern
 - Implementing unit tests along side new functionality
-- Learning about concurrency and incorporating a daemon thread to maintain the "database" in the background
+- Learning about concurrency and incorporating a daemon thread to maintain the database in the background
 - Parsing CSV files to save track history
 - Send track history to email using SendGrid API at end of session
 - Meaningful git commits